j33433/MPowerTCX/README.md

 <img align="right" src="images/mpowertcx%20simpler.png"/>

 ## What MPowerTCX Does
 This software converts the CSV files produced by stationary bikes to the popular TCX file format.
 The results can then be uploaded to your favorite sports tracking site.
+It has been tested with Strava, Garmin Connect and Golden Cheetah

 ## Downloads
 [Click Here for Windows and OS X Releases](https://github.com/j33433/MPowerTCX/releases)